The MGA gamemode

 The Airstrike

 This weapon's fire rate increases when the owner is blast-jumping.
 As this gamemode gives infinite clip ammo, this weapon would allow players to fire virtually all the time more rockets than their opponents.
-This weapon must therefore not have its clip made virtually infinite; instead, a longer wait period should be implemented to make the user wait a bit before having its clip refilled.
+This weapon must therefore be banned or not have its clip made virtually infinite; instead, a longer wait period should be implemented to make the user wait a bit before having its clip refilled.
 (Not refilling the clip entirely would make the owner waste too much time reloading, making this weapon useless.)

 The Direct Hit

 This rocket launcher excels at airshotting, which can be seen as an unfair advantage in combat.
 One may choose to ban or rework it so it fires rockets at the same speed as other rocket launchers.
-However, it should also be noted that its splash radius is smaller than that of other rocket launchers, which can be seen as a downside large enough to balance out its upside.
-For that reason, banning or reworking it is left as a suggestion.

 The Beggar's Bazooka

-Due to this weapon working differently than most rocket launchers, its clip must not be made infinite like other weapons.
+Due to this weapon working differently than most rocket launchers, its primary clip must not be made infinite like other weapons.

 Chat commands